Content Produced in Partnership with the Dominican Republic Ministry of Tourism

 If you me, you know lazy days at the beach are not my jam.
 I like to cram as many activities as possible into a vacation to feel like I really get to know a place’s vibe and soul.
 If sunning and funning are your thing, you certainly can have that kind of vacation in the DR, but you’d be doing yourself a huge disservice if you never left the hotel.
 In fact, many Dominican Republic vacation spots exist beyond the beachfront, all-inclusive resorts of popular Punta Cana.
 You just have to know where to look.

-Beyond the beaches, things to do in the Dominican Republic are largely unknown.
+Beyond Dominican Republic’s beaches, things to do in this Caribbean paradise are largely unknown.
 Comprised of 32 provinces, it’s the only island in the world that has two separate nations on one piece of land it shares with neighboring Haiti.
 To fully immerse yourself in the food, history and adventure scene, you need at least a few weeks to get off the beaten path.
 Instead of soaking up the sun, soak up the culture.
 I promise you won’t leave disappointed.

 Here’s a quick rundown of where to go, see and do.